Welcome To My Dream…

 Being a member of 8 Women Dream is an honor.
 I get to dream out loud.
 And I get to dream with seven other women who have linked arms with me to share this journey.

-So when I write this post, I’m not just writing to the one who wants to be a keynote speaker, I’m writing to the one with a dream – the one who is out there wishing on a star.
+So when I write this post, I’m not just writing to the one who wants to be a keynote speaker, I’m writing to the reader who wishes to make dreams come true–the one who is out there wishing on a star.
 Some parts of this post may not apply to you, but some parts will.

 And that’s where you need to listen and get the encouragement you need, the wisdom you seek, and the knowledge that you aren’t alone on this quest to doing what you know you were called to do.
 I’m honored to share this journey with you.